elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

 Data stream fields are already in use in Elastic Agent.
-Leveraging  fields allow users to filter by a specific data type (logs, metrics etc.), dataset (nginx.access, prometheus) or namespace.
-When querying for documents using one of the fields, Elasticsearch can use constant_keyword fields to quickly determine which indices are relevant to search.
+Leveraging the data stream fields described here allow users to filter by a specific data type (logs, metrics etc.), dataset (nginx.access, prometheus) or namespace.
+The following are examples of common queries pertaining to specific datatypes, datasets or namespaces:

-The fields are also part of the basic index template mapping that come built into Elasticsearch for data streams that match `logs-*-*` and `metrics-*-*`.
+* `data_stream.type: logs`
+* `data_stream.dataset: nginx.access`
+* `data_stream.type: logs AND data_stream.namespace: web-frontend`

+Because the fields are mapped as `constant_keyword`, Elasticsearch can quickly exclude indices which are irrelevant for the query.
+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/faster-filtering-with-constant-keyword.html) on `contant_keyword` for more information.

 ## Source data